barlage/mpas_testcase/README.md

-# create_mpas_testcase
+# mpas_testcase
-Environment to create pre-defined MPAS test cases - only on jet for now
+Environment to create and run pre-defined MPAS test cases - only on jet for now

 ## Available cases: